Skip to content

 Springfield was established by William Pitt Faithfull, who was born at Richmond, New South Wales, in 1806.
 He was the eldest son of soldier and settler William Faithfull, and his wife Susannah, née Pitt.

 William Pitt Faithfull worked in the merchant's office of his uncle and was a property overseer for his aunt before applying to take up land himself.
-In 1827, he was granted 518 hectares (1280 acres) of land on the Goulburn Plains.
-Faithfull chose the site because of its extensive grasslands and reliable water.
-He arrived in June 1828 and the estate became known as Springfield a decade later.
+Faithfull took up the land he was granted in 1828 and the estate became known as Springfield a decade later.

 In 1838, Faithfull selected 10 rams from Sir William Macarthur's Camden Park stud flock to establish the Springfield Merino Stud, later incorporated with and renamed the Fonthill Stud.